buhrmi/buhrmi/README.md

 ## Hi there

 Thanks for visiting!
-This is buhrmi, a ~unemployed~ freelancing web developer specializing in Ruby on Rails and Svelte.
+This is buhrmi, a freelancing web developer specializing in Ruby on Rails and Svelte.

 ### Open Source tools